bhagya3929/LGMVIP-DataScience/README.md

 # LGMVIP-DataScience
-Contains the tasks of LetsGrowMore Internship
+Contains the tasks of LetsGrowMore Internship: Image to Pencil Sketch with Python and Prediction using Decision Tree Algorithm.

 1) Image to Pencil Sketch with Python